Telecommunications as a Service (TaaS)

 If you’re changing suppliers, ETCs will be payable in accordance with your current agreement.

-An agency fee will be applicable, similar to other common capability services.
-This fee will be 1.5% of TaaS expenditure by agencies and will be invoiced directly to subscribing parties by DIA.
+An administration fee will be applicable, similar to other Common Capabilities services.
+This fee will be 1.75% of TaaS expenditure by agencies and will be invoiced directly to subscribing parties by DIA.

-The aggregation service in TaaS does not replace the aggregration service in the Information Technology Managed Services (ITMS).
+The aggregation service in TaaS does not replace the aggregation service in the Information Technology Managed Services (ITMS).
 TaaS services cover operational management of TaaS service providers only.

 TaaS aggregation services could be provided under an ITMS syndicated agreement, although the ITMS agreement is not tailored for telecommunications.
 Contact us to discuss firstname.lastname@example.org